A quantum genetic algorithm with quantum crossover and mutation operations: Summary

 \section{Summary}

-We have proposed a genetic algorithm for quantum computers, whose crossover, mutation, and selection procedures have been constructed as quantum routines so that quantum parallelism is effectively used.
-Our complexity analysis has shown that the algorithm achieves a quadratic speedup over its classical counterpart.
+We have proposed a genetic algorithm whose crossover, mutation and selection procedures have been all constructed as quantum routines so that quantum parallelism is effectively used.
+Its crossover procedure performs crossovers among all chromosomes of a generation.
+The run time of our algorithm to update each generation is quadratically faster than that of its classical counterpart, apart from negligible factors.